qtoggle/qtoggleserver-zigbee2mqtt/README.md

 specifying a list of property names that will become attributes of the corresponding control port, regardless of their category (see
 [zigbee2mqtt exposes](https://www.zigbee2mqtt.io/guide/usage/exposes.html#exposes) for details).
 Capability (property)
 names are dot separated when they are part of a composite type (e.g. `color.hue`).
+Wildcards are also supported (e.g.
+`color.*` will match all the properties inside the `color` composite type).

  * type: `[string]`
  * default: `[]`